InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/create-infra-did.md

    ![new-onchain-storage](/media/images/docs/infrablockchain/tutorials/service-chains/infra-did-parachain/new-onchain-storage.png)

-## Creating and Registering InfraBlockchain DID using the infra-did-js Library
+## Creating and Registering Infra DID using the infra-did-js Library

-You can create InfraBlockchain DID using the [*InfraBlockchain Explorer](https://portal.infrablockspace.net), but you can also create InfraBlockchain DID using the `infra-did-js` JavaScript library.
+You can create Infra DID using the [*InfraBlockchain Explorer](https://portal.infrablockspace.net), but you can also create Infra DID using the `infra-did-js` JavaScript library.

-To create InfraBlockchain DID using the `infra-did-js` library, follow these steps:
+To create Infra DID using the `infra-did-js` library, follow these steps:

 1. Install the [`infra-did-js`](https://github.com/InfraBlockchain/infra-did-js) library.